imranjeet30/Laravel-Assignment/README.md

 Seeders

-Create a RoleSeeder to seed the four roles (key + label):
+Created a RoleSeeder to seed the four roles (key + label):

 [
   ['key' => 'author', 'label' => 'Author'],